-- The primary objective of this Program is to provide decent, safe, and sanitary housing in the Disaster Impacted Areas through the provision of by carrying out activities designed to resolve unmet housing needs from the impact of the disasters. hurricane impacts. - A second objective is to ensure that the housing needs of very low; low, and moderate-income households are assisted with housing recovery support within the communities being served. - A third objective is to achieve complimentary benefits of community and neighborhood revitalization, promote resiliency, and nurture filled opportunities.
+- A second objective is to ensure that the housing needs of very low; low, and moderate-income households are assisted with housing recovery support within the communities being served. - A third objective is to achieve complimentary benefits of community and neighborhood revitalization, promote resiliency, and nurture filled opportunities.

 Repair, reconstruction, or relocation assistance may be offered to eligible applicants, based upon the extent of damage and location of the home.
-Eligible applicants for under the relocation assistance program, will receive a Relocation Voucher which allows the applicant to select an existing or under construction home outside of a high-risk area.
+Eligible applicants for relocation assistance will receive a Relocation Voucher which allows the applicant to select an existing or under construction home outside of a high-risk area.
 In some scenarios, when it is feasible for the Program to acquire the property, the applicant may receive a voluntary acquisition offer for the damaged property, coupled with a Relocation Voucher for the purchase of an existing replacement home.
 If a suitable replacement option cannot be identified, eligible applicants may receive assistance for the construction of a program-designed home on a new lot, only as a last option.